 Please note that if this permission is not given or if the occupier is not present for any reason, then no action will be taken.
 Equally, vehicles that are parked close to the dropped kerb but not physically preventing a vehicle from coming or going will not fall under the criteria of the contravention and a penalty will not be issued in such circumstances.

 The Parking Service does not have the power to remove vehicles.
-If you believe a vehicle is causing an obstruction or you find that your driveway is blocked outside of the Parking Service hours (8am - 6pm, Monday to Saturday) then you should contact the Police Non-Emergency line on 101.
+If you believe a vehicle is causing an obstruction or you find that your driveway is blocked outside of the Parking Service hours (8.45am - 5.15pm, Monday to Thursday, 8.45am - 4.45pm on Fridays) then you should contact the Police Non-Emergency line on 101.

 Many householders find that the provision of a white line deters motorists from leaving their vehicles across driveways.
 For more information on how to apply for an advisory white line, please click here.